Skip to main content

 • Identify successful or failed client connection attempts along with the type of connection.

-• Identify user and client hosts being used to connect but are facing authentication failures along with reason.
+• Identify user and client hosts being used to connect, but are facing authentication failures, along with the reason.
 Monitor failed attempts to total attempts and track anomalies.

 • Monitor the type of SQL statements/queries (DML, DDL, DCL, TCL, and others) being sent by the client to execute.